Asian Art Outpost

 doutai

-Once you have dealt with your desires, and left all desire and attachment behind, only then are on you the path away from suffering (and on your way to enlightenment).
-This is also called the path to liberation in some English texts on Buddhism.
+道諦 is the idea that once you have dealt with your desires and left all desire and attachment behind, only then are you on the path away from suffering (and on your way to enlightenment).

 This term is exclusively used by devout Buddhists.
 It is not a common term, and is remains an unknown concept to most Chinese, Japanese and Korean people.

-See Also...
-Enlightenment
+See Also: Enlightenment

 Impermanence